Port forwarding: Remote port forwarding

+Reverse port forwarding

+Another name: reverse SSH tunnel.
+Simply speaking, when your laptop connects to a remote machine in such way, that incoming calls to the IP of that remote machine get transferred to your laptop - and response back.

 Dynamic port forwarding

 Dynamic port forwarding (DPF) is an on-demand method of traversing a firewall or NAT through the use of firewall pinholes.
 The goal is to enable clients to connect securely to a trusted server that acts as an intermediary for the purpose of sending/receiving data to one or many destination servers.

 DPF can be implemented by setting up a local application, such as SSH, as a SOCKS proxy server, which can be used to process data transmissions through the network or over the Internet.
 Programs, such as web browsers, must be configured individually to direct traffic through the proxy, which acts as a secure tunnel to another server.
 Once the proxy is no longer needed, the programs must be reconfigured to their original settings.
 Because of the manual requirements of DPF, it is not often used.

 Once the connection is established, DPF can be used to provide additional security for a user connected to an untrusted network.
 Since data must pass through the secure tunnel to another server before being forwarded to its original destination, the user is protected from packet sniffing that may occur on the LAN.

 DPF is a powerful tool with many uses; for example, a user connected to the Internet through a coffee shop, hotel, or otherwise minimally secure network may wish to use DPF as a way of protecting data.
 DPF can also be used to bypass firewalls that restrict access to outside websites, such as in corporate networks.